biocarl/koala_ci/README.md

-# KoalaCI - A build monitor which makes pushing fun again!
+# KoalaCI - A build monitor in Flutter

 A simple Flutter app to monitor your build of your goCD instance.
 Flutter allows to build app for both Android and iOS but for now only the Android build is provided.